Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Abstract

 \section{Abstract}

 Recent text-to-image diffusion models leverage cross-attention layers, which have been effectively utilized to enhance a range of visual generative tasks.
 However, our understanding of cross-attention layers remains somewhat limited.
-In this study, we present a method for constructing Head Relevance Vectors~(HRVs) that align with useful visual concepts.
-An HRV for a given visual concept is a vector with a length equal to the total number of cross-attention heads, where each element represents the importance of the corresponding head for the given visual concept.
-We develop and employ an ordered weakening analysis to demonstrate the effectiveness of HRVs as interpretable features.
-To demonstrate the utility of HRVs, we propose \emph{concept strengthening} and \emph{concept adjusting} methods and apply them to enhance three visual generative tasks.
-We show that misinterpretations of polysemous words in image generation can be corrected in most cases, five challenging attributes in image editing can be successfully modified, and catastrophic neglect in multi-concept generation can be mitigated.
+In this study, we introduce a mechanistic interpretability approach for diffusion models by constructing Head Relevance Vectors~(HRVs) that align with human-specified visual concepts.
+An HRV for a given visual concept has a length equal to the total number of cross-attention heads, with each element representing the importance of the corresponding head for the given visual concept.
+To validate HRVs as interpretable features, we develop an ordered weakening analysis that demonstrates their effectiveness.
+Furthermore, we propose \emph{concept strengthening} and \emph{concept adjusting} methods and apply them to enhance three visual generative tasks.
+Our results show that HRVs can reduce misinterpretations of polysemous words in image generation, successfully modify five challenging attributes in image editing, and mitigate catastrophic neglect in multi-concept generation.
 Overall, our work provides an advancement in understanding cross-attention layers and introduces new approaches for fine-controlling these layers at the head level\footnote{Our code is available at \url{https://github.com/SNU-DRL/HRV}}.